shmuphead/COMP2042_CW_kefey5dyj/README.md

 Enjoy ;-)

 Refactor changes:
-- Change Player().movRight() to moveRight()
-- Adding getter functions for Ball and Wall class
-- Improve functions' argument readability
+- Improve functions' argument readability for ease of understanding in Ball, Brick and Player class.
-- Replacing direct accessing variables with equivalent getter/setter functions
+- Replacing direct accessing variables with equivalent getter/setter functions for better encapsulation in Ball class.
-- Packages/Classes restructuring
+- Packages/Classes restructuring for ease of management
 - Menu displaying image
 - Javafx subprogram added